-LEE R. CARTER, LCSW 2200 Pump Road, Suite 220 Henrico, VA 23233 (804) 252-7953 leecarterlcsw@comcast.net www.leecarterlcsw.com
+LEE R. CARTER, LCSW 2200 Pump Road, Suite 220 Henrico, VA 23233 (804) 252-7953 leecarterlcsw@comcast.net www.leecarterlcsw.com Private counseling and psychotherapy services close to Short Pump for adolescents, adults, couples, and families who are struggling with grief or other issues such as divorce, anxiety, and depression or coping with serious medical illness.

-Private counseling and psychotherapy services in the Innsbrook area for those ages 16 and older who are struggling with grief or other issues such as divorce, anxiety, and depression.
 Accepts most major insurance plans and many EAP's.
-Client is responsible for co-pay.